Commercialise your research

 Tell us about your idea

-Whether you have the seed of an idea or an invention that is already well defined, we encourage you to get in touch for a confidential discussion to see whether we can help you take it forward.
+Whether you have the seed of an idea, software, or an invention that is already well defined, we encourage you to get in touch for a confidential discussion to see whether we can help you take it forward.

 How we help

 Every idea is different, and our teams will work with you to help you translate your ideas into commercial opportunities.
 We do this through collaboration both with you, and with external parties that we believe have the ability to help you achieve your goals.

 - Once you have got in touch we will organise a convenient time for you to tell us about your idea and why you think it might be commercially interesting.

 - At this first meeting we shall explore with you whether Cambridge Enterprise is the right organisation to help you take your idea forward, or whether others may be better placed to help.
 In such cases a good starting point is the University Enterprise Network.